mrcepid-rap/mrcepid-filterbcf/Readme.developer.md

 ## Testing

-Note for development: the test data to run unit tests for this applet are living on GCloud.
+Note for development: for some unit tests the test data might be living on GCloud (if it's very large).
 If you would like to gain access, please contact Eugene Gardner.
 If you already have access to GCloud, run this command in the `/test_data/` directory: